bdeckard92/dupUT/02-Lesson-Plans/01-HTML-Git-CSS/README.md

 ## Instructor Notes

 * Students will likely struggle getting all of their development tools installed and configured.
 Use Office Hours to assist students in troubleshooting installations and configurations.
-The following are priority for success in this module:
+The following tools take top priority for success in this module:

   * Slack

   * Chrome

-  * VSCode (incl.
-Open in Browser extension)
+  * VS Code (including the Open in Browser extension)

   * Git